 Nerves run from your neck to your hand.
 If the scalene muscles are “too tight” they can press on these nerves and cause symptoms such as knots in your back and uncomfortable hand and arm sensations.

 If you can find a massage therapist who knows how to “release” the scalenes that person can probably help a lot.
-Yes, there is a cost involved and it may take several sessions.
+Yes, there is a cost involved and it may take a few sessions.
 But you will be able to feel a difference pretty quickly.

 Ask whether the therapist has had any experience doing this release?
 Have they worked successfully with people who have had your symptoms?
 What type of training have they had?